simo-11/gf4sm/README.md

  * next number is order.
    * 1. order elements are not efficient for bending but large amounts give good results
  * next numbers nx, ny and nz are number of elements in each direction

+Gridap solve time is about doubled if material constants are variables.